 Emmanuel's Dream: The True Story of Emmanuel Ofosu Yeboah inspired an earlier book list: books that will inspire your kids to follow their dreams.
 Emmanuel was born in Ghana with only one leg.
 Most children with disabilities didn’t go to school, but Emanuel was determined and hopped two miles each way to attend school.
 After his mother died, he decided to honor her last words by proving “that being disabled does not mean being unable.”
 He completed the astounding feat of bicycling 400 miles in 10 days.
 To say the least, Emmanuel’s is an inspiring story, and Thompson and Qualls do great justice to his accomplishments.
 An author’s note describes his continuing work and successes on behalf of disabled persons in Ghana.

 The Pirate of Kindergarten by George Ella Lyon.
 Ginny loves books, and reading circle.
 But she has difficulty reading because she sees everything double.
-After the nurse discovers her condition during the school’s vision screening day, the doctor prescribes an eye patch and Ginny embraces her new role as the pirate of kindergarten.
-While this is a story about a temporary special need, it will help kids look at how differences come in all varieties and to embrace the uniqueness of all children.
+After the nurse discovers her condition during the school's vision screening day, the doctor prescribes an eye patch and Ginny embraces her new role as the pirate of kindergarten.
+While this is a story about a temporary disability it will help kids look at how differences come in all varieties and to embrace the uniqueness of all children.

 Moses Sees a Play.
 I once had the great pleasure of seeing a performance given by the National Theater of the Deaf, and many theaters also provide interpreters during specific performances so non-hearing people can enjoy the magic of live theater.
 Moses is a student a a school for deaf children.
 After seeing a performance by The Little Theater of the Deaf, the class decides to put on a show of their own.
 Included in the book are wonderful descriptions of the performance action and how the actors use their bodies to convey meaning.
 In addition, the book is also written in sign language, and includes diagrams of signs, which teachers and parents can use to practice with their children.
 There are several books about Moses, for further reading.